Troblecodings/data-diagrams/proposal/proposal-03.md

 ### Cons

 * Requires a lot of new modules to be rewritten from hard coded to dynamic
-* Makes reading and writing more work
+* More work while reading and writing

 ## Conclusion